hudson155/kairo/kairo-health-check/feature/README.md

 - `includeDefaultHealthCheck` is `true` by default.
   This check ensures that the Server is running.
 If the server is still starting, or has begun stopping, it will fail.
 - `timeout` is 2 seconds by default.
-  You can customize this if needed.
+  You can adjust this if needed.